LEADING OFF: Mets, Yankees having painful road trips - WTMJ

 BITE OUT OF THE BIG APPLE

-Both teams from New York are away from home this week and each one is having a painful road trip.
+Both teams from New York are away this week and each one is having a painful road trip.

 After arriving in Atlanta, the Mets placed outfielder Michael Conforto and second baseman Jeff McNeil on the 10-day injured list Monday with strained hamstrings.
-Both players were hurt in Sunday’s loss at Tampa Bay.
+The two were hurt in Sunday’s loss at Tampa Bay.

-“We’re taking a week-to-week approach with both of these guys,” manager Luis Rojas said.

-Then starter Taijuan Walker exited early against the Braves with tightness in his left side, and outfielder Kevin Pillar was hit square in the face by a pitch.
-Blood poured from Pillar’s nose in a frightening scene, but he walked off the field under his own power.
+Then starter Taijuan Walker exited early against the Braves with tightness in his left side, and outfielder Kevin Pillar was hit square in the face by a 95 mph fastball from reliever Jacob Webb.
+Blood poured from Pillar’s nose in a frightening scene, but he was escorted off the field under his own power with towels covering his face.

+After a 3-1 win, Mets manager Luis Rojas said Pillar was taken to the hospital for a CT scan.
+Pillar then provided an encouraging update on his Twitter account.

+“Thanks to everyone that has reached out!
+Scary moment but I’m doing fine!” he posted.

 Meanwhile, the Yankees put slugger Giancarlo Stanton on the 10-day injured list, retroactive to Friday, before their series opener at Texas because of a left quadriceps strain.
 In addition, reliever Zack Britton had a potential setback in his recovery from elbow surgery.